 DISNEY WORLD & DISNEYLAND STROLLER RULES

-When Disney announced the change to their stroller policy in 2019, a lot of parents were unhappy with the changes.
+When Disney announced the change to its stroller policy in 2019, a lot of parents were unhappy with the changes.

 The biggest change was wagons are no longer permitted at Disney World or Disneyland.